AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

   so such code is **not** portable.
 - If you want to change an element in a `std::set`, `std::multiset`, `std::map`, or `std::multimap`
   in a way that always works and is always safe, do it in five simple steps:
   1. Locate the container element you want to change.
   2. Make a copy of the element to be modified.
      In the case of a `std::map` or `std::multimap`, be sure **not** to declare the first component of the copy const.
      After all, you want to change it!
-3. Modify the copy so it has the value you want to be in the container.
+  3. Modify the copy, so it has the value you want to be in the container.
   4. Remove the element from the container, typically via a call to `erase`.
   5. Insert the new value into the container.
      If the location of the new element in the container’s sort order is likely to be the same or adjacent to that of the removed element, use the `hint` form of `insert` to improve the efficiency of the insertion from logarithmic-time to amortized constant-time.
      Use the iterator you got from Step 1 as the `hint`.

 Like other ordered associative containers,